quote1100/erichsblog_source_code/README.md

 # erichsblog_source_code
-This is piped to my GCP VM
+This is pulled directly from GCP VM server